kenzchiro/kenzchiro/README.md

 ### Hi, I'm Ken 👋

+A JUNIOR DATA ENGINEERING
+IN LOVE WITH INTEGRATING CODE AND DESIGN

 <!--
 **kenzchiro/kenzchiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.